mhoehle/hoehleatsu.github.io/_posts/2020-01-22-wcascrape.md

 > as of Jan 22, 2020.

 Besides this formal note, I thank the WCA Results Team for providing the WCA data for download in this comprehensive form!
-Also thanks to [Logiqx](https://www.speedsolving.com/members/logiqx.17180/) for maintaining a database of senior cubers.
+Also thanks to [Michael George](https://www.speedsolving.com/members/logiqx.17180/) for maintaining a database of senior cubers.

 [^1]: Original course development was done by [Martin Sköld](https://www.su.se/profiles/mskold-1.187868) in 2018-2019.